hmrc/sbt-sass-compiler/README.md

 ## Migrating from sbt-sassify

 If you are currently using the `sbt-sassify` plugin, this plugin replaces it.
-To add the `sbt-sass-compiler` plugin, first make sure you have removed the `sbt-sassify` plugin which will look something like this:
+To add the `sbt-sass-compiler` plugin, first make sure you have removed the `sbt-sassify` plugin which will look something like this in your `project/plugins.sbt` file:

 ```
 addSbtPlugin("io.github.irundaia" % "sbt-sassify" % "x.x.x")
 ```

-Then add this to your `project/plugins.sbt` file:
+Then add the following line to your `project/plugins.sbt` file, being sure to replace x.x.x with the version of `sbt-sass-compiler` you want to use:

 ```
 addSbtPlugin("uk.gov.hmrc" % "sbt-sass-compiler" % "x.x.x")